feagi/feagi/tests/api/rest/README.md

 The test framework is designed with the following principles:

+1. **Version-Based Organization**: Tests are organized into version-specific directories (v1, v2) to support backward compatibility.
-1. **Session-Scoped Initialization**: Expensive components like the ConnectomeManager are initialized only once per test session.
+2. **Session-Scoped Initialization**: Expensive components like the ConnectomeManager are initialized only once per test session.
-2. **Test Grouping via Markers**: Tests are grouped by API functionality to share initialization and mocks.
+3. **Test Grouping via Markers**: Tests are grouped by API functionality to share initialization and mocks.
-3. **Client Factory Pattern**: Specialized test clients can be created while reusing expensive components.
+4. **Client Factory Pattern**: Specialized test clients can be created while reusing expensive components.
-4. **Complete Mocking**: All external dependencies are mocked to avoid actual initialization and I/O operations.
+5. **Complete Mocking**: All external dependencies are mocked to avoid actual initialization and I/O operations.
-5. **Client Caching**: Client instances are cached by group to minimize re-initialization.
+6. **Client Caching**: Client instances are cached by group to minimize re-initialization.

 ## Test Structure

+- `/v1/` and `/v2/`: API version-specific test directories
-- `conftest.py`: Contains all shared fixtures and mocking logic
+- `conftest.py`: Version-specific shared fixtures and mocking logic
 - `test_*_api.py`: Individual test files for different API endpoints
+- `run_patched_tests.py`: Version-specific script to run tests with lightweight mocks
-- `run_api_tests.py`: Script to run tests with various options
+- `run_api_tests.py`: Main dispatcher script to run tests across all versions

 ### Test Groups